This section was written by Leandro Cabo from rhcplivearchive.com

 • Here, Air

-Released for free on John’s website on June 2, 2010
+Released on John’s website on June 2, 2010

 Seventeen songs were written for the album but it’s uncertain if the remaining four songs to be released were recorded during the sessions, although demos might exist.
-Likely, one of those songs is Scratch, later reworked and recorded for Enclosure, as it was originally written for this album.
+It’s likely that one of those songs is Scratch, later reworked and recorded for Enclosure, as it was originally written for this album.
 The sessions only took about two months total, but were happening on and off between touring legs for Stadium Arcadium.

 4-TRACK GUITAR MUSIC